jooh/neuroconda/README.md

 following steps:

 1. Add the package to neuroconda_basepackages.yml, ideally without any version pinning.
-2. run `make` to re-generate a new neuroconda.yml file (including all dependencies).
+2. run `make update` to re-generate a new neuroconda.yml file (including all dependencies) from neuroconda_basepackages.yml.
 3. Use e.g. `git diff` to check that the new neuroconda.yml does not contain any new pip packages that could have been installed with conda instead (this happens when a pip package has a dependency that wasn't already satisfied by the conda packages).
 If